quickgrid/Setup-Guide/README.md

 `C:\openpose-master\build\bin`

 Also paste, `openpose.dll` from build folder.
 Search for it not found.
-Not each sample codes should run directly with image/video path change.
+Now each sample codes should run directly with image/video path change.